-The sub-fund may have held cash and cash equivalents and financial derivative instruments for efficient portfolio management.
-This may have also included investments that were not aligned for other reasons such as corporate actions and non-availability of data.
+The sub-fund may have held cash and cash equivalents and financial derivative instruments for the purposes of efficient portfolio management.
+The sub-fund may have held investments that were not aligned for other reasons such as corporate actions and non-availability of data.